Heterogeneous Adaptive Policy Optimization: Tailoring Optimization to Every Token's Nature: Token Heterogeneity in RLHF

-\paragraph{Analyzing Token Update Patterns} Existing method \cite{zhang2025edgegrpoentropydrivengrpoguided} uniformly modulates advantages based on sequence entropy, lacking token-level granularity and ignoring actual update dynamics.
-To address this, we explore intra-sequence advantage redistribution.
-Since advantages directly determine the update magnitude for each token, we need principled guidance for this redistribution.
-We first leverage importance ratios $r_t(\theta) = \frac{\pi_\theta(a_t|s_t)}{\pi_{\text{ref}}(a_t|s_t)}$ to analyze the update patterns of different tokens in Observation \hyperlink{Observation6}{6}, as these ratios provide direct insight into the model's optimization tendencies.
+\textbf{Limitations of Sequence-Level Advantage Estimation.} Current methods adopt GRPO's sequence-level normalization to estimate advantages—using a single reward to represent an entire sequence for estimation, disregarding length differences across sequences.
+Figure~\ref{fig:adv_analysis_part1} reveals that negative samples are significantly longer than positive ones.
+GRPO divides loss by sequence length (Equation \ref{equ:grpo}) to balance contributions but sacrifices individual token gradients.
+DAPO improves upon this by dividing by total tokens (Equation \ref{equ:dapo}) to preserve token-level gradients—a natural approach for handling token heterogeneity.
+However, this creates a conflict: sequence-level advantages estimation with token-mean loss causes longer negative samples to dominate gradient, as shown in Figure~\ref{fig:adv_analysis_part2}.

+While DAPO's token-mean loss achieves better heterogeneity, sequence-level advantage estimation introduce negative length bias that impacts token-level optimization.
+First, when minor perturbations are applied to advantages, the ignorance of length in sequence-level advantage estimation amplifies these fluctuations into substantial deviations, causing training instability as shown in Figure~\ref{fig:adv_analysis_part2}.
+Second, this bias conflicts with strategies like Archer, which relaxes left clipping bounds for high-entropy tokens.
+As shown in Figure~\ref{fig:left_analysis_part1} and Figure~\ref{fig:left_analysis_part2}, negative advantage dominance combined with relaxed left clipping bounds causes rapid probability degradation for high-entropy critical tokens, leading to entropy collapse and reduced response lengths.

+\textbf{Analyzing Token Update Patterns.} Beyond sequence-level advantage ignoring token heterogeneity, another limitation is that all tokens within a sequence receive same advantages.
+We conduct a fine-grained analysis of advantage dynamics during training.
+Specifically, we introduce importance ratios $r_{i,t} = \pi_\theta(a_{i,t}|s_{i,t}) / \pi_{\text{ref}}(a_{i,t}|s_{i,t})$, which reflect model's existing optimization state and actual update needs for each token.

-As shown in Figure~\ref{fig:Ratio_Update_Analysis}, we discover substantial heterogeneity in update magnitudes.
-High-entropy tokens have broader ratio distributions, with most high-entropy tokens deviating significantly from 1.0 as the model preferentially updates them.
-However, high-entropy tokens near 1.0 show update uncertainty.
-For the top 20\% high-entropy tokens in Figure \ref{fig:ratio_analysis_part2}, we observe a strong correlation between advantages and ratios—tokens with high advantages predominantly exhibit high ratios, indicating clear update preferences by the model.
-Meanwhile, we find that low-entropy tokens' ratios mostly cluster around 1.0, suggesting no clear update direction.
-However, similar to high-entropy tokens, those with large deviations are actually important for updates despite their low entropy.
-This reveals that entropy alone fails to capture actual update dynamics—tokens with similar entropy have vastly different optimization needs based on importance ratios.
+Figure~\ref{fig:adv_ratio1} shows high-entropy tokens have broader ratio distributions, with most tokens deviating from 1.0 as the model preferentially updates them.
+By analyzing the distribution of top 20\% high-entropy tokens across different advantage and ratio values in Figure~\ref{fig:adv_ratio2}, we observe a strong correlation between advantages and ratios.
+Meanwhile, we find that low-entropy tokens' ratios cluster around 1.0, suggesting no clear update direction.
+The token examples in Figure~\ref{fig:adv_ratio1} demonstrate that tokens with large ratio deviations are those requiring the most optimization—either critical tokens or redundant tokens.